 Leverage Virtual Assistant Support

-Phase 2 (Weeks 5-12): Program Operations - Client onboarding, session prep and follow-up, material creation, payment tracking.
-Total time saved: 18-27 hours weekly.
+Phase 2 (Weeks 5 to 12): Program Ops - Client onboarding.
+Session prep and follow-up.
+Material creation.
+Payment tracking.
+Total time saved: 18 to 27 hours weekly.

 VA Selection for Coaching Businesses

-Look for VAs with coaching industry experience, familiarity with platforms (CoachAccountable, Paperbell, Practice Better), professional communication skills, understanding of coaching ethics, and self-direction.
-Bonus qualifications include content creation, course platform experience (Kajabi, Teachable), and community management.
+Look for VAs with coaching industry experience.
+They should know CoachAccountable, Paperbell, and Practice Better.
+They need pro communication skills and coaching ethics knowledge.
+Bonus skills: content creation, course platforms (Kajabi, Teachable), and community management.

-Virtual assistant coordinating group coaching program operations and client communications.
+VA coordinates group coaching program operations and client messages.

 Implement Group Coaching Programs